michaelbartnett/withlox/README.md

   Maybe I could support union types in the lower layer of the infrastructure, but prevent that in the UI/API layer?

+- [X] Load values in

-- [ ] Load values in, validate them against type descriptors.
+- [ ] Validate values against type descriptors.

 - [ ] UI.
 Was looking at Qt.
 Maybe that won't suck. it probably will. dear imgui?